frankligy/scTriangulate/README.md

 from sctriangulate.preprocessing import *
 from sctriangulate.colors import *

+# If you are using Mac, set Matplotlib backend as Agg
+sctriangulate_setting(backend='Agg')

 # Your adata should have (a) adata.X (b) at least two columns representing conflicting annotations in adata.obs (c) adata.obsm['X_umap'] for automatically generate visualization

 adata = sc.read('./test/input.h5ad')